-Situated in the north-western United States, Oregon is an interesting country to visit, brimmed with amazing places to visit and things to do.
+Situated on the US north-western coast, Oregon is an interesting state to visit, brimming with amazing places and things to do.
 In this post, travel writers and Oregon experts share their favorite places to visit in Oregon.

 - Oregon Capital city: Salem

-- Oregon Largest City: Portland (2.4 million people)
+- Oregon’s Largest City: Portland (2.4 million people)

 - Oregon Total Population: 4.2 million people (2019 est.)

 - Oregon Extention: 254,800 km² (98,379 sq mi)